Steatoda

 The Web

-They build webs in dark and secured places which are tangled and three-dimensional, comprising sticky silken fibers joined in an irregular fashion.
+They build webs in dark and secured places that are tangled and three-dimensional, comprising sticky silken fibers joined in an irregular fashion.

 Quick Facts